 But while there’s an abundance of good anglers these days, it’s still hard to find those who can put fish in the net under tough conditions.

 When you’re first learning to sling a fly rod, it makes sense to choose favorable days.
 Fish the clean water.
 Stay out of the wind.
 Look for clouds in the forecast and shade on the banks.
 Find the sweetheart sections and fish hard.
-It’s in these times we know that trout should take our flies.
+It’s in these times that we know the trout should take our flies.
 It’s tough to make excuses when all the elements are in your favor, and great conditions lend confidence to every angler.
 We focus harder because we believe we should catch trout.
 And then we do.

 But a new challenge opens up just after you you’ve learned the game with some competence.